hugogirard/apimDevOps/README.md

 Now you can run the Deploy Azure APIM Core, will need to approve to create the resource in production.

 Once this is done run the Github Action **Deploy Infra Fibonacci API** and **Deploy Infra Weather API**.
-Once this is done, all web apps for both environment will be created.
+Once this is done, all web apps for both environments will be created.

 Next you can deploy the APIs running **Deploy Fibonnaci API** and **Deploy Weather API**.